Lincoln Bishop University: History

 Lincoln Diocesan Training School for Mistresses was founded in 1862.
 It occupied the premises of an earlier, unsuccessful training establishment for female teachers, which had been built in 1842 with a chapel, lecture rooms and a school for teaching practice.
 It was later renamed Lincoln Diocesan Training College and, to mark the centenary in 1962, was renamed Bishop Grosseteste College.

 The college took its name from Robert Grosseteste (also known as Robert Greathead and Robert of Lincoln), a 13th-century statesman, scholastic philosopher, theologian, scientist and Bishop of Lincoln.

+It had only female residents until September 1968.
+From around 1963 there had been non-residents who were male.

 The college began awarding degrees of Bachelor of Education (BEd), originally validated by the University of Nottingham.
 From 1987, degrees were validated by the University of Hull and BEd students spent one of the four years of their course reading their main subject at Hull.

 In 1991, the college stopped awarding BEd degrees and began instead to award the degree of Bachelor of Arts with Honours and Qualified Teacher Status (BA(Hons)QTS).
 In 2003, a Validation Agreement was signed with the University of Leicester.

 In 2006, the college was awarded university college status as Bishop Grosseteste University College (BGUC).
 2012 saw a change in legislation regarding the use of the title university, allowing higher education establishments with more than 1,000 students to apply for university status.
 BGUC applied for the University title in June 2012 and was renamed Bishop Grosseteste University in December 2013.
 In 2022, historian Tracy Borman was named Chancellor of Bishop Grosseteste University.

 In March 2024, the university announced plans to change its name to Lincoln Bishop University, which received mixed reactions.
 The university assumed the new name in September 2025.

+Subject to regulatory approval, it will become Lincoln Bishop University Limited and part of the Global University Systems group as part of a takeover.